IDDSI have developed an international standardised framework for people with dysphagia

 Prior to the introduction of a standardised terminology, there was a lot of confusion surrounding dysphagia.

 Health professionals, as well as caregivers, were presented with many regional differences in the instructions given to manage the disorder.

 Terminology, labels, levels, and numbers differed depending on the city, state or country.

 Differences also occurred between the hospital, rehabilitation facilities, care homes, and nursing homes.

 The following is a table that IDDSI has released showing the new international framework for modified diet and thickened fluid terminology.

 These changes come into effect May 2019.

-Read more about the IDDSI Framework.Tags: caregivers, dysphagia, global terminology, health professionals, IDDSI, international framework, modified food, nutrition, person focussed, standardised terminology, swallowing disorder, thickened fluids
+An update has been made to IDDSI category 7 – read about it here.Tags: caregivers, dysphagia, global terminology, health professionals, IDDSI, international framework, modified food, nutrition, person focussed, standardised terminology, swallowing disorder, thickened fluids

 Categorised in: Nursing Notes